fudonglin/fudonglin.github.io/_posts/2025-07-14-transformer-code/2025-07-14-transformer-code.md

 - Since the attention mechanism is inherently order-agnostic, **Positional Encoding** is introduced to inject positional information into the model.
 - The **Encoder** contains **Multi-Head Self-Attention** and **Feedforward Networks**, learning contextual representations from the source language.
 - The **Decoder** comprises:

-  1. **Masked Multi-Head Self-Attention** to enforce autoregressive decoding,
+  (i) **Masked Multi-Head Self-Attention** to enforce autoregressive decoding,

-  2. **Cross-Attention** to align the source and target sequences,
+  (ii) **Cross-Attention** to align the source and target sequences,

-  3. A **Feedforward Network** to apply non-linear transformations and enhance representational power.
+  (iii) A **Feedforward Network** to apply non-linear transformations and enhance representational power.

 ## Positional Encoding

 Transformers are inherently **order-agnostic** because self-attention treats all tokens equally, regardless of position.
-To introduce sequence order, the authors use Positional Encoding, which encodes both relative and absolute position information using sinusoidal functions.
+To introduce sequence order, the authors use Positional Encoding, which encodes both relative and absolute position information using sinusoidal functions:

-The original paper uses fixed, non-learnable encodings:

 $$
 \begin{gathered}